AdobeDocs/workfront.nl-NL/help/quicksilver/planning/records/connect-records.md

    Hiermee voegt u gekoppelde velden toe aan of verwijdert u deze uit de planningsrecords van Workfront.
 De informatie die aan de verwijderde velden is gekoppeld, blijft in Workfront.

-### Connect Workfront Planning-records vanuit de tabelweergave of de <!--Details tab of the--> recordpagina verbinden met Adobe Experience Manager-objecten
+### Connect Workfront Planning-records vanuit de tabelweergave of het tabblad Details van de recordpagina verbinden met Adobe Experience Manager-objecten

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->